MohsenTaheriShalmani/Elliptical_Tubes/README.md

 ## Article
 ### "The Mean Shape under the Relative Curvature Condition"
 ### Taheri, Mohsen, Stephen M. Pizer, and Jörn Schulz.
 Submitted to the Journal of Computational and Graphical Statistics.
+### The article is part of the PhD thesis "Shape Statistics via Skeletal Structures"

 ## The manuscript provides shape statistics for elliptical tubes, utilizing a relative curvature condition to ensure avoidance of self-intersections.